RuBublik/Music-Downloader/README.md

 -- remark:
-The youtube_dl module requires to be updated from time to time. to update, run: pip install -U youtube-dl ; ('as admin')
+The youtube_dl module requires to be updated from time to time.
+To update, run: pip install -U youtube-dl ; ('as admin')

 ** ref **
 https://github.com/ytdl-org/youtube-dl/blob/master/README.md#how-do-i-update-youtube-dl